Efficient Asynchronous Byzantine Agreement without Private Setups: Backbone: Reasonably Fair Common Coin from PKI

 \ignore{

 }

-{\bf Constructing $\ABA$ without private setup}.
+{\bf Constructing $\ABA$}.
 We refrain from reintroducing the $\ABA$ protocols presented in \cite{mostefaoui2015signature} and \cite{crain2020two}, as we only need to plug in our $\coin$ primitive to instantiate their reasonably fair common coin abstraction.
 More formally,

-\begin{theorem} Given our $(n,f, 2f+1,1/3)$-$\coin$ protocol, \cite{mostefaoui2015signature} and \cite{crain2020two} implement $\ABA$ in the asynchronous message-passing model with $n/3$ static Byzantine corruption and bulletin PKI assumption, and they cost expected constant running-time, expected $\bigO(n^3)$ messages and expected $\bigO(\lambda n^3)$ bits. \end{theorem}
+\begin{theorem} Given our $(n,f, 2f+1,1/3)$-$\coin$ protocol, \cite{mostefaoui2015signature} and \cite{crain2020two} can implement $\ABA$ in the asynchronous message-passing model with $n/3$ static Byzantine corruption and bulletin PKI assumption, and cost expected constant asynchronous rounds, expected $\bigO(n^3)$ messages and expected $\bigO(\lambda n^3)$ bits. \end{theorem}

 The proofs for termination, agreement and validity can be found in \cite{mostefaoui2015signature} and \cite{crain2020two}, respectively.
-The complexities of resulting $\ABA$ implementations would be dominated by our $(n,f, 2f+1,1/3)$-$\coin$ protocol, because given costless $\coin$, both \cite{mostefaoui2015signature} and \cite{crain2020two} would attain expected constant running-time, expected $\bigO(n^2)$ messages and expected $\bigO(\lambda n^2)$ bits.
+The complexity of resulting $\ABA$s is dominated by our $(n,f, 2f+1,1/3)$-$\coin$ protocol, because given costless $\coin$, both protocols can terminate in expected constant rounds and exchange only $\bigO(n^2)$ bits.